hirefire/hirefire-resource-ruby/README.md

 - Sidekiq 7+
 - Resque 2+ (size only, no job queue latency)
 - Que 1+
-- QC 4+
+- Queue Classic 4+
 - Bunny 2+ (size only, no job queue latency)

 The test suite runs against these minimum versions and the current latest release of each runtime and library.
 Older versions may still work, but are not officially supported.

 **Documentation:**

 Public API prose is YARD on the consumer-facing surface.
 Published gems are browsable on [rubydoc.info](https://www.rubydoc.info/gems/hirefire-resource).
 Locally: `bundle exec rake doc`.
+Changelog lives in [CHANGELOG.md](CHANGELOG.md).

 ---